A flame rises up on a dark grill, photo © Mateusz Dach for Pexels

 What to Pack

-November in Charleston is usually mild, with daytime temperatures in the mid-60s to low-70s.
-As with any destination, the weather can be unpredictable, so pack layers.
+November in Charleston is mild, with daytime temperatures in the mid-60s to high-70s.
+Fall weather in the South can be unpredictable, so pack layers.

-Visitors note: Charleston is a refined city with unique style and class, so consider neat, casual attire for this outdoor festival.
+Visitors’ note: Charleston is a refined city with a unique style, so consider neat, casual attire for this outdoor festival.
 Think cuffed shorts with a belt versus cut-off sweatpants; not quite highfalutin but not sloppy, either.

 Two VIP attendees and festival co-founder John Davis stand smiling for the camera at Holy Smokes BBQ Festival in Charleston, S.C., photo ©Kate Dana